fanqingsong/draw_guess/README.md

 - [x] guess page, for gusser, display drawing at real time for gusser

 ## authentication
-- [ ] display logging page if not logged by user.
+- [x] display logging pannel if not logged by user, then user can login
-- [ ] display home page(draw & guess) if logged by user.
+- [x] display loggout pannel if logged by user, then user can logout
+- [ ]

 # Technology Stack